-In this article we’re actually going to talk about why you WANT to shoot in raw, if you camera has the capability, and not JPGs.
+In this article we’re actually going to talk about why you WANT to shoot in raw, if your camera has the capability, and not JPGs.
 If you are shooing JPG, continue reading and you might want to reconsider, or not.
 If you are already shooting RAW pat yourself on the back, then keep reading.
 Perhaps you aren’t 100% sure why you’re shooting RAW, other than you heard it was better.
 This should clear up some unanswered questions for you.

-First of all, my general thoughts on RAW vs JPG
+First, my general thoughts on RAW vs JPG

-Reasons why JPG is better:
+Reasons why JPG is better

 - JPGs are compressed and take up less space so you don’t need super large memory cards